• Skip to primary navigation

 Make Tart Crust

-• Flatten to a rectangle and put in the fridge to chill for at least an hour
+• Clump dough together and place on a cling wrap or parchment paper on a flat surface.
+Flatten to a rectangle and put in the fridge to chill for at least an hour.

 Make Filling

-• In a saucepan on low medium heat, add condensed milk, egg yolks, milk, lemon zest and chopped nuts and stir until mix starts to bubble and simmer.
+• In a saucepan on low medium heat, add condensed milk, egg yolks, milk, lemon zest, and chopped nuts.
+Stir as mix starts to bubble and simmer.

-• Allow the tarts to cool until the surface is not longer sticky
+• Allow the tarts to cool in room temperature until the surface is no longer sticky and has a smooth top.
+It may take a few hours or one day.

 Keyword baked, nuts, pastry, tarts